JLBLine/WODEN/DEVELOPERS_GUIDE.md

 to why the code is structured the way it is, to try and help you make sense of it.

 This guide will be in no way exhaustive, and will be aimed at developing code in a Linux environment.
 Hopefully it helps you future peoples.
+FYI, I'm not including installation instructions for things like `gdb` and `valgrind` here as they are google-able.
+I link the doc pages for anything I think needs to be installed so I reckon you have enough to go on.

 Jack Line, March 2025